 Our Expertise as Professional Negligence Lawyers

 Samuels Solicitors has an excellent reputation for our expertise in this specialist area, built up over many years.
-We believe we are the only solicitors' practice in North Devon with this niche specialism, with several expert professional negligence solicitors working in our firm.
+Professional negligence is our niche specialism, with several expert professional negligence solicitors working in our firm.
 Our clients are based not only in Devon and the South West, but throughout the UK and beyond.

 Our senior partner, Jan Samuel, described by clients as a "formidable litigator", has been a member of the Professional Negligence Lawyers Association for many years, an organisation which lobbies on behalf of clients in relation to issues such as funding arrangements.

 Professional negligence claims require the input of highly expert solicitors.
 This is because negligence is a complex and continually developing field.

 If you have been let down by a professional, you should seek advice from a specialist - someone who can put right the problems you have suffered, as well as make a claim for damages and the costs you have incurred.

 Contact Us For a Free Discussion About Professional Negligence